FarronF/limerick-council-meetings/meetings/2021/07/06-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 29th June 2021.md

 upgrade the current fencing in the estate.
 Councillor Keary also offered to

-provide GMA monies towards the cost of these works.--- 5
+provide GMA monies towards the cost of these works.
+---
+5

  Councillor Teskey requested an inspection of the public lighting in Orchard